-What makes the OECD Guidelines unique:
+What makes the OECD Guidelines impactful:

 - International and extraterritorial scope;

-The OECD Guidelines are structured in two parts.
+- The OECD Guidelines are structured in two parts.